 At the beginning of the pandemic, I went a little crazy with hoarding fabric and ordering craft subscription boxes.

-All that to say, I’ve gotten quite a few Annie’s Kit clubs delivered over the last year!
-I decided it was time to chronicle my experiences and show y’all what was inside some of my kits.
+As such, I’ve gotten quite a few Annie’s Kit clubs delivered over the last year!
+I decided it was time to chronicle my experiences and show what was inside some of my kits.

-As a sneak peek, though, the boxes are always of great quality, the projects are fun, and the overall experience is positive.
-They can be pricey with the shipping costs added in, but you’re paying for more than just the raw materials.
+As a sneak peek, though, the boxes are of great quality, the projects are fun, and the overall experience is positive.
+They can be VERY pricey with the added shipping costs, but you’re paying for more than just the raw materials.
 It’s hard to put a price on inspiration and a project with all the necessary supplies conveniently delivered as a fun surprise to your front door!

 How Does Annie’s Kit Club Work?